reframejs/reframe/docs/usage-manual.template.md

 You can customize the hapi server by ejecting it with `$ reframe eject server`.

-We encourage you eject the server and you should do so if you want to
+We encourage you to eject the server and you should if you want to
  - Add custom routes
  - Add API endpoints
  - Add authentication endpoints
- - Use another server framework such as Express
  - Use a process manager such as PM2
  - etc.

 See [Customization - Server - Advanced](#customization-server-basic) if you want to further customize the server.

-Ejecting the server will copy the following code to your codebase.
+Running `$ reframe eject server` will copy the following code to your codebase.

 ~~~js
 !INLINE ../plugins/hapi/start.js